loicsikidi/tpm-ca-certificates/docs/concepts/02-threat_model.md

 The current implementation has a direct dependency on GitHub's attestation service for bundle verification.
 This design choice:

 **Trade-offs:**
-- ✅ **Simplifies the initial iteration:** Leverages GitHub's mature attestation infrastructure without to much effort
+- ✅ **Simplifies the initial iteration:** Leverages GitHub's mature attestation infrastructure without too much effort
 - ❌ **Complicates migration:** Moving the repository to another platform (GitLab, Gitea, etc.) would require reworking the entire verification workflow
 - ❌ **Vendor lock-in:** Creates coupling between the project's security model and GitHub's availability and policies